praetorian-inc/mitm-vm/README.md

 1. Install the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).
 You need the most recent version of VirtualBox to do this (don't trust the "Check For Updates" mechanism in VirtualBox).

+2. Enable USB 2.0 support for the VM.
+VirtualBox -> Mitmvm -> Settings -> Ports -> USB -> Enable USB Controller + USB 2.0

+3. From the same dialog add a USB filter for the OS X bluetooth device.

 ## Planned / TODO
 * Would this be feasible? https://github.com/conorpp/btproxy